plossys/blinkt/README.md

 docker run -it -e 'COLORS={"plossys/foo:v1": [255, 0, 0]}' -v /sys:/sys -v /var/run/docker.sock:/var/run/docker.sock plossys/blinkt
 ```

-The COLORS variable will be filtered for the whole image name of a container.
+The COLORS variable will be filtered using the image name and tag of a container.
 So, a container running `plossys/foo:v2` will *not* be colored in red because the tag does not match.
-So, you can assign different colors to different versions of the same image.
+This allows you to assign different colors to different versions of the same image.

 This command shows containers running `v1` of `plossys/foo` in red and `v2` in green: